About TeenTech

 Trustee

-Darren is the Head of Cyber Security Strategy at CyberCube Analytics, a software company providing analytic tools to the Cyber Insurance industry.
-Previously, Darren served as Chief Technology Officer (CTO) and Vice-President of Technology at Symantec Corp. where he had overall technical responsibility for strategic propositions at Symantec.
-His current responsibilities touch on software engineering, security strategy and the design and modelling of cyber disaster scenarios, used within the insurance industry to model financial risk.
+Darren is the Chief Technology Officer (CTO) for the Europe, Middle-East, Africa and India regions at Commvault Software, a software company providing tools to help companies become resilience to cyber risk.
+Previously, Darren served as Chief Technology Officer (CTO) and Vice-President of Technology at Symantec where he had overall technical responsibility for security solutions.
+His current responsibilities touch on software engineering, cyber security strategy and the design and modelling of cyber resilience strategies.
 Darren is a regular contributor to various media publications and appears regularly on podcasts, television and radio programmes.

-I’m passionate about the cause and the methods employed at TeenTech and, in particular, I’ve always been impressed by the way the TeenTech Awards not only encourage students to develop high-quality tech projects but to become powerful ambassadors for the industry.
-At Symantec, we have continued to work with winners from previous years giving them opportunities to further develop their technical skills and explore the range of career possibilities that are available to them in the IT sector.
-I’m very proud and honoured to be part of the team.
+I’m passionate about the cause and the methods employed at TeenTech and, in particular, I’ve always been impressed by the way the TeenTech awards not only encourage students to develop high-quality projects but to become powerful ambassadors for the industry.
+At Commvault, we are passionate about providing opportunities for talented people to work in the software domain regardless of background or genre.
+I’m very proud and honoured to be part of the TeenTech team.

 Chris Lynch